ArghyaChatterjee/hamer/README.md

 - Use SMPLH when your application requires a complete human model (e.g., full-body pose estimation, animation, or synthesis) and you need some hand modeling integrated into the overall model.

 - Use MANO when your application focuses on the hand exclusively (e.g., detailed hand pose estimation, gesture recognition) or when you want to merge a high-detail hand model with a full-body model for enhanced hand fidelity.

+## Merge Parameters from MANO to SMPLH
+If you want to merge the MANO parameters to SMPLH parameters, checkout this [repo](https://github.com/vchoutas/smplx/tree/main/tools).